What is the Québec Pension Plan?

-If you continue working and are receiving a retirement pension from the Régie, you must contribute to the Plan once your employment earnings exceed the basic exemption of 3 500 $.
+If you continue working and are receiving a retirement pension under the Québec Pension Plan, you must contribute to the Plan once your employment earnings exceed the basic exemption of 3 500 $.
 The contributions you make will give you entitlement to a pension increase known as the retirement pension supplement.

 To find out the employment earnings amounts recorded under your name for the Québec Pension Plan, consult your Statement of Participation.
-The Régie sends you a Statement every 4 years.
+We send you a Statement every 4 years.
 It is an excellent planning tool, and it is simple and free.

 Contributions: payment and deductions

 - The contribution rate to the Plan represents 10,50% of your gross wages (up to a maximum of 53 600 $ in 2015).

 - If you are a salaried worker, you pay half of that rate, (5,25%), and your employer pays the other half.

 - If you are self-employed, you have a contribution rate of 10,50% of the part of your employment earnings subject to contribution.